bigyan-sapkota/aakar-frontend/05_CSS_box-layout_&_units/README.md

 Relative units scale based on other values (like the viewport or font size), making them useful for responsive design.

-- **em**: Relative to the font size of the nearest parent element.
+- **em**: Relative to the font size of the nearest parent element or the same element you are using it in.
 (1em equals the current font size).

 ```css
 .text {